temikelani/delpoy-a-highly-available-server-on-ec2/README.md

 <details>
 <summary> Expand For Details </summary>

-- clone this repo and navigate to it.
+- Clone this repo and navigate to it.

-- run the script to deploy the template
+- Run the script to deploy the template

   ```
   ./scripts/run.sh create-stack
   ```

 - After 8 minutes Script will automatically print ALB Domain to stdout

   ```bash
   # example
   -------- alb-dns: http://asg-a-publi-8Q9RIHMEQFPX-999194011.us-east-1.elb.amazonaws.com
   ```

 - Then Script will automatically copy revelant files and ssh into bastion Host.
 Enter yes to the prompt

   ```
   Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
   ```

 - Once in bastion host run

   ```
   bash ./instance-details.sh
   ```

   - to output all Running instance IP Addresses to file `instance-details.txt`

 - Obtain private Ip addressed of ASG server

   ```
   cat instance-details.txt
   ```

   - private instances are in ip range `10.0.2.x` and `10.0.3.x` as defined in the template

-- ssh into any orivate instance
+- ssh into any private instance

   ```bash
   ssh -i asg-alb.cer ubuntu@10.0.2.x
   #or